Preparing for Your Surgery

 Get restful sleep before surgery.
 Do not expect restful sleep for a few days after surgery due to discomfort, and the need to follow instructions and sleep in atypical positions.
 Pain pills may not have any effect on sleep.
 Patients tend to feel worse when they are tired.

-Other Considerations for Cosmetic Surgery
+Other Considerations For Cosmetic Surgery

 Read all of your pre and post-operative instructions BEFORE surgery.
 Have your caregiver read them too.
 You do not need to memorize or study your consent forms, there is no test afterwards.